kilasuelika/DynAutoDiff/ReadMe.md

 ### Conventions and Be Careful

+1. This library only implements *reverse mode* automatic differential.
-1. `Eigen` uses `ColumnMajor` by default.
+2. `Eigen` uses `ColumnMajor` by default.
 But it's a little counter-intuitive.
 So `RowMajor` is used by this library.
 The internal type used is:
 ```cpp
 template <typename T = double>
 using TMat = Eigen::Matrix<T, Eigen::Dynamic, Eigen::Dynamic, Eigen::RowMajor>;
 ```
-2. When I say *vector*, it's default to be a column vector.
+3. When I say *vector*, it's default to be a column vector.
 Use column vectors as much as possibles to avoid confusing.
-3. The default template element type are `double`, but sometime you need to explicitly specify it:
+4. The default template element type are `double`, but sometime you need to explicitly specify it:
 ```cpp
 auto x=rowvec({1,2,3}) // Warning: element will be int
 auto x=rowvec<double>({1,2,3})  //Correct.
 ```
-1. The initial values and gradients are guaranteed to be 0 for automatically allocated memory.
+5. The initial values and gradients are guaranteed to be 0 for automatically allocated memory.
 Sometimes this may be problematic.
 For example, when optimizing, the target function may be undefined for 0 inputs.
 You must provide initial values at this situation.
-2. The default reduction method for loss functions is **Sum**, not mean.
+6. The default reduction method for loss functions is **Sum**, not mean.
-3. There will be range checks for `v(), g()` which are used to get value and gradient by index.
+7. There will be range checks for `v(), g()` which are used to get value and gradient by index.

 ### Initializing Variables